 Wonder, adventure and amazingness awaits us!

-When traveling to other destinations, you will learn how to be flexible and patient (since buses won’t have the punctual schedules we’re used to, people live life in a slower and more relaxed way and due to funny language barriers you might end up ordering a tasty cucumber juice instead of that much wanted lime margarita – ‘Hoe lang is een Chinees’, for the Dutch among us ;)).
+You will learn how to be flexible and patient (since buses won’t have the punctual schedules we’re used to, people live life in a slower and more relaxed way and due to funny language barriers you might end up ordering a tasty cucumber juice instead of that much wanted lime margarita).
 Becoming more flexible is not a choice, it’s a necessity and therefore will happen.

 Your communication skills will improve because you’ll meet tons of new people.
 You will find out more about who you are, because as soon as you leave your familiar environment, routine, habits, relations and possessions behind, you will be alone.
 (Most of the time) not in a lonely way, but in a way where you’ll find out that you’re capable of much more than you thought you were.
 You’re gonna have to make choices by yourself and with that your self-confidence will grow.
 You’re gonna have to overcome your fears and learn to have faith in that things will always work out.
 You’ll find your boundaries and learn how to protect them; and you’ll get the opportunity to learn plenty of new skills and languages.